oneapi-src/oneDNN/README.md

 dependencies.

 ### CPU Support
-Intel Architecture Processors and compatible devices are supported Intel MKL-DNN's CPU engine.
+Intel Architecture Processors and compatible devices are supported by Intel MKL-DNN CPU engine.
 The CPU engine is built by default and cannot be disabled at build time.
 The engine can be configured to use OpenMP or TBB threading runtime.
 The following additional requirements apply:
 * OpenMP runtime requires C++ compiler with OpenMP 2.0 or later standard support